|By Laurent Duplat, AI & SME Consultant

 Predictive Maintenance

 IoT sensors (vibration, temperature, current) continuously collect data.
-AI analyses this data to predict failures 2 to 6 weeks in advance.
+AI analyses this data to predict failures2 to 6 weeks in advance.
 For an SME with 10 critical machines, the gain is considerable: no more unplanned production stoppages, targeted maintenance at the right moment.
-Documented ROI: -30 to 50% in maintenance costs.
+Documented ROI:-30 to 50% in maintenance costs.
+For Swiss precision manufacturers where a single unplanned stoppage can disrupt a delivery schedule for a tier-1 watchmaking or medical device client, the reputational value of uninterrupted production is at least as significant as the direct cost saving.

 Quality Control via AI Vision

 High-resolution cameras and computer vision models analyse each part at the end of production: detection of visual defects (scratches, dimensions outside tolerance, inclusions) at a speed and precision inaccessible to the human eye.
-For a watchmaking SME, the defect rate reaching the client can drop from 0.5% to less than 0.05%.
+For a watchmaking SME, the defect rate reaching the client can drop from0.5% to less than 0.05%.
+In sectors where a single defective component reaching a final product can trigger a full recall — medical devices, aerospace subcontracting — this quality gate is not optional, and AI delivers it at a cost and throughput that manual inspection cannot approach.

 Production Parameter Optimisation

 AI analyses thousands of production cycles to identify optimal configurations (temperature, speed, pressure, cycle time) that maximise quality while minimising energy consumption.
-Typical gains: 5 to 15% productivity, 8 to 20% energy savings.
+Typical gains:5 to 15% productivity,8 to 20% energy savings.
+In Switzerland's high-cost energy environment, the energy component alone is a meaningful contribution to margin — and increasingly relevant as Swiss industrial firms face carbon reporting obligations under revised CO2 Act targets.

 Intelligent Production Planning

-AI scheduling algorithms take into account customer orders, machine capacities, supplier lead times, holidays and planned maintenance to generate optimal schedules. +20% machine utilisation rate without overtime.
+AI scheduling algorithms take into account customer orders, machine capacities, supplier lead times, holidays and planned maintenance to generate optimal schedules.+20% machine utilisation ratewithout overtime.
+For SMEs supplying just-in-time components to larger Swiss or European industrial groups, AI planning is the difference between a supply partner that reliably meets delivery windows and one that creates friction at every scheduling cycle.

 AI-driven Traceability and Compliance